 Dr. Shireen Roshanravan

 Associate Professor in the Department of American Ethnic Studies, and affiliated faculty member in Gender, Women, and Sexuality Studies, Dr. Roshanravan works at the intersection of Women of Color coalition politics, decoloniality, critical race and feminist/queer of color theory, comparative ethnic and Asian American studies.
 She earned her doctorate from the State University of New York at Binghamton in the interdisciplinary program of Philosophy, Interpretation & Culture.
 During her time at Binghamton University, she co-founded a local chapter of the Incite!
 Women, Trans and Gender Non-Conforming People of Color Against Violence movement and became a member of la Escuela Popular Norteña, a popular education school based in Northern New Mexico.
-Shireen is co-editor of two forthcoming collections, Asian American Feminisms and Women of Color Politics (University of Washington Press), and Speaking Face-to-Face/Hablando Cara a Cara: The Visionary Philosophy of María Lugones (SUNY Press).
+Shireen is co-editor with Lynn Fujiwara of Asian American Feminisms and Women of Color Politics (University of Washington Press, December 2018).
+She is also co-editor with Pedro DiPietro and Jennifer McWeeny of Speaking Face-to-Face: The Visionary Philosophy of María Lugones (SUNY Press, expected June 2019).
+Her current book project is tentatively titled The Coalitional Imperative: Political Integrity at the Limits of Queer Rupture.

 AMETH 160: Introduction to American Ethnic Studies